MovieBloc (MBL) Price Tops $0.0032

-MovieBloc (MBL) traded down 1.7% against the US dollar during the 1-day period ending at 9:00 AM ET on April 2nd.
-One MovieBloc token can now be bought for approximately $0.0032 or 0.00000011 BTC on exchanges.
-MovieBloc has a market cap of $51.31 million and approximately $2.76 million worth of MovieBloc was traded on exchanges in the last 24 hours.
-During the last week, MovieBloc has traded down 0.5% against the US dollar.
+MovieBloc (MBL) traded down 3.8% against the U.S. dollar during the one day period ending at 0:00 AM ET on April 2nd.
+MovieBloc has a total market cap of $50.22 million and approximately $1.82 million worth of MovieBloc was traded on exchanges in the last 24 hours.
+One MovieBloc token can currently be bought for $0.0032 or 0.00000011 BTC on major exchanges.
+In the last seven days, MovieBloc has traded 2% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.